Austin package bomb attacks timeline

 10:27 p.m.

-Police hold a media briefing to update residents on the latest explosion, which officials believe may be related to the three others.
+Police hold a news briefing to update residents on the latest explosion, which officials believe may be related to the three others.

 "Not only do not touch any packages or anything that looks like a package -- do not even go near it at this time," Manley warns.